cadop/dhart/src/Csharp/docs/markdown/visual_studio_tutorial.md

 using System.Text;
 using System.Threading.Tasks;

-using HumanFactors;
+using DHARTAPI;
-using HumanFactors.SpatialStructures;
+using DHARTAPI.SpatialStructures;
-using HumanFactors.Geometry;
+using DHARTAPI.Geometry;
 using System.Diagnostics;

 namespace ClassLibrary1